JamesBroadberry/deno-bcrypt/README.md

 This is a port from [jBCrypt](https://github.com/jeremyh/jBCrypt) to TypeScript for use in [Deno](https://deno.land/).

-It has zero third-party dependancies and requires no permissions.
+It has zero third-party dependencies and requires no permissions.

 ## Import